mpytlik-intel/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/apps/pallet-defect-detection/README.md

         ...
     ]
     ```

 7. Start the sample application with a pipeline.

     ```sh
     ./sample_start.sh -p pallet_defect_detection
     ```

-    This command would look for the payload for the pipeline specified in `-p` argument above, inside the `payload.json` file and launch the a pipeline instance in DLStreamer Pipeline Server.
-Refer to the table, to learn about different options available.
+    This command will look for the payload for the pipeline specified in `-p` argument above, inside the `payload.json` file and launch the a pipeline instance in DLStreamer Pipeline Server.
+Refer to the table, to learn about different available options.

     Output:

     ```sh